Washington State History Museum: Permanent exhibits

-The museum maintains three permanent exhibits.
-One is about the history of Washington state and its relation to the Pacific Northwest, featuring artifacts from women's suffrage, industrialization, Native American tribes and items such as Clovis points.
-The uppermost floor of the museum contains the History Lab, where visitors can explore and learn about history in a more hands-on fashion with multiple interactive exhibits.
 The top floor is also home to the state's largest permanent model train layout, which covers 1,700 sqft and recreates scenes from Tacoma's Union Station (which is located next to the museum) and other regional railroads.
 The museum hosts an annual Model Train Festival in December.
+Model train clubs set up "elaborate displays" in the museum, the festival runs until the first week of January.